letsencrypt/cp-cps/CP-CPS.md

 ### 4.9.7 CRL issuance frequency (if applicable)

-ISRG will issue updated CRLs with the frequency required by the Baseline Requirements.
+ISRG issues updated CRLs with the frequency required by the Baseline Requirements.

 ### 4.9.8 Maximum latency for CRLs (if applicable)

-When a Relying Party requests a CRL, the time to receive a response will be less than ten seconds under normal operating conditions.
+When a Relying Party requests a CRL, the time to receive a response is less than ten seconds under normal operating conditions.

 ### 4.9.9 On-line revocation/status checking availability

-Revocation information will be made available for all Subscriber Certificates via OCSP.
+Revocation information is made available for all Subscriber Certificates via OCSP.
 Revocation information may be made available for Subordinate CA certificates via OCSP.

 ### 4.9.10 On-line revocation checking requirements